hingst/layotter/README.md

 * Full HTML and CSS customization
 * Settings filters for programmatic configuration
 * Integrates so nicely, your clients will think it's a part of Wordpress
-* Works with the Pro and regular versions of ACF
+* Works with the Pro and free versions of ACF
 * Open source and free to include even in commercial themes

-## By the way, Layotter 2 is in the making&hellip;

-Check out the (terribly named) [modular branch](https://github.com/hingst/layotter/tree/modular) to learn more about the the upcoming release.